 This book provides plans for a wide variety of nesting boxes for birds including woodpeckers and owls, as well as some DIY birdbath and feeder projects.

 If you are interested in making any of these projects, I highly recommend it.
+I received a review copy and it has become my go-to book for building nesting boxes.

 How to Make it Safe and Keep the Bad Guys Out